Miss Howells Nurs/Rec1 2022 - 2023

 Milk and fruit: All children are provided with a piece of fruit and a carton of milk every afternoon during our 'snack time'.

 P.E: Reception children will have PE every Tuesday.
 Please ensure your child arrives to school wearing their PE kit, which is: Plain black shorts/joggers, plain white t-shirt and green school jumper/school hoody.
 Children can wear trainers or black pumps.
+In Nursery, children are not required to have a PE kit.
+They will do PE in their school uniforms.
+We would be grateful if parents could begin to teach their children how to get dressed and undressed in preparation for their transition to Reception.

 Our expectations are high and we strive to foster the development of the children through provision of a planned, engaging, stimulating, safe and secure environment which is structured with developmental needs in mind.
 We also aim to stimulate emotional and spiritual growth.